-Students may add courses to their schedule up to and including the end of the eighth (8th) calendar day of the semester, providing there is space in the class.
+Students may add courses to their schedule up to and including the seventh (7th) calendar day of the semester, providing there is space in the class.
 Adding a course requires the signature/approval of the instructor, Department Chair, or the Registrar.
-A course may be allowed after the eighth (8th) day only with the permission of the instructor.
+A course may be added after the seventh (7th) calendar day of the semester only with the permission of the instructor.
 Add/Drop forms are available through the registrar's office and online at www.lrcc.edu.